baekgol/baekgol/README.md

 <h1>Hi, I am Baekgol<img src="wave.gif" width="35"></h1>

-I'm currently working as a backend engineer at MindsLab.
+I'm currently working as a backend engineer at MAUM.AI.
 I'm interested and studying to improve server performance.
 Also, I want to be a developer who can help other developers by sharing libraries.

 #### Languages
 <p>